sushmitafuse/Training-for-AI-Engineer/README.md

 ### The resulting directory structure
 ------------

-The directory structure of your new project looks like this:
+The directory structure of our project looks like this:

 ```
 .